-(xv) Income tax
+(xv) Income taxes

 Income tax comprises current and deferred tax.
-Income tax expense is recognized in the consolidated statement of profit and loss except to the extent it relates to items directly recognized in equity or in other comprehensive income.
+Income tax expense is recognized in the statement of profit or loss except to the extent it relates to items directly recognized in equity or in other comprehensive income.

 a) Current income tax